department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/Mobile_design_Round2/research-plan.md

 ## Research Goals
 The goals of this study are to:
-- determine if Veterans understand the concept of MHV on VA.gov as their centralized place to access healthcare
+- determine if Veterans understand the concept of MHV on VA.gov as their centralized place to access health care
 - identify major usability or content issues with the current concept of MHV on VA.gov on mobile devices